 - Get the best equine insurance: Protect the biggest friend in your life

-Different insurers focus on different health factors, different pets, breeds, ages or geographical areas.
-The ABI suggests vets charges in rural areas, for example, are often significantly lower than those in urban areas, and this lower cost will be reflected in premiums.
+While at first glance all insurance providers may look like they offer the same thing, there are often key differences based on health factors, the age and breed of your pet, and even the area in which you live in.
+The ABI suggests vet charges in rural areas, for example, are often significantly lower than those in urban areas, and this lower cost will be reflected in premiums.
 Keep stuff like that in mind when looking into pet insurance.

 If you've found what seems like a good rate, do be sure to perform your due diligence.
 Do you really get the same coverage that your current policy offers?
 Will it leave you liable for a greater excess or expensive vets fees if there's something it doesn't cover?
 Read the fine print throughly to know what you're signing on for.